gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet yawned again.
 "Why'd you wake me up?"

-"I'll let Captain Lawson explain that.
+"I'll let Captain Leung explain that.
 He's waiting for you on the bridge."

 *click*